 This is the incredible story of Ifemelu, an ambitious Nigerian woman who moves to the United States to pursue her academic dreams.
 Besides Chimamanda Ngozi Adichie’s beautiful writing style and Ifemelu’s lovable character, what makes this read so engaging is that it’s equal parts a magical love story and one of mighty self-discovery.
 How do you hold out hope for true love, while having to reconcile with what it means to be a Black woman in America with African roots that run deep in your soul?

-Even though Solène Marchand is reluctant to take her teenage daughter to see her favorite boy band, she agrees in an effort to become closer with her after Solène's divorce from her husband put a strain on their relationship.
-She couldn't anticipate meeting and falling for one of the band members, who happens to be 20 years old.
+Even though Solène Marchand is reluctant to take her teenage daughter to see her favorite boy band, she agrees in an effort to become closer with her after Solène’s divorce from her husband put a strain on their relationship.
+She couldn’t anticipate meeting and falling for one of the band members, who happens to be 20 years old.
 A fling quickly turns into a heated relationship they meant to keep private.
 But when the truth comes out to the world, Solène must deal with the consequences of her choices and how they will affect those she cares about.
+Once you’re done reading, watch the film, where Solène is played by actress Anne Hathaway.

 Inspired by true events, this historical fiction novel follows a Black nurse in post-segregation Alabama who ends up taking care of two young Black girls.
 As she gets a handle on her new role helping the family, the unthinkable happens and nothing is ever the same.
 Decades later, she is ready to retire, but the story of her past refuses to give her peace.

-Chosen as a nominee for Goodreads' Best Historical Fiction and Best Debut Novel award in 2022, Charmaine Wilkerson's Black Cake is a book you won't be able to put down.
+Charmaine Wilkerson’s Black Cake is a book you won’t be able to put down.
 It follows the lives of Eleanor Bennett’s two children after she dies.
 She left behind a black cake, made from a family recipe with a long history, and a voice recording.
 The heartbreaking story and mystery that unfolds changes what the siblings think they knew about their family and themselves.

 Seeking permission for pleasure? adrienne maree brown leads the way to understanding that pleasure is yours for the taking, no green light necessary.
 In fact, having pleasure is in your best interest.
 Through a series of creative and thought-provoking essays that honor a diversity of voices and experiences, Pleasure Activism proves that pleasure is the ultimate recipe for personal joy and collective positive change.
 It will feed your soul, while carrying just the right fiery sparkle of feminism to charge your heart, too!

 With intricate details of her life, Viola Davis shares the tribulations she encountered in order to find her purpose.
-She's learned that self love can only come from complete honesty and reflection, and along the way inspires readers to do the same.
+She’s learned that self love can only come from complete honesty and reflection, and along the way inspires readers to do the same.
+This is one of the best celebrity memoirs I’ve ever read—if you love them too, I highly recommend.

-Chosen as a nominee for Goodreads' Best Fiction and Best Debut Novel award in 2022, Nightcrawling follows the complicated story of Kiara, her brother, Marcus, and the little boy next door who was abandoned by his mom.
+Nightcrawling follows the complicated story of Kiara, her brother, Marcus, and the little boy next door who was abandoned by his mom.
 Struggling to keep their dreams alive and their apartment lights on, Kiara gets offered a job that could solve all of their woes.
 The only problem?
 She ends up as a key witness in a massive scandal because of it.

 Memphis traces three generations of a Southern Black family and one daughter’s realization that she could possibly change her family’s legacy.
 Told through various points of view across the span of 70 years, this unforgettable story explores the complexity of inheritance, sacrifice, justice, and love.

-A 26-year-old woman named Nella Rogers is tired of being the only Black employee at Wagner Books, so she is excited when Harlem-born and bred Hazel joins her.
-Not long after, uncomfortable events elevate Hazel to 'office darling' and Nella is left in the dust.
+A 26-year-old woman named Nella Rogers is tired of being the only Black employee at Wagner Books, so she is excited when Harlem-born-and-bred Hazel joins her.
+Not long after, uncomfortable events elevate Hazel to ‘office darling’ and Nella is left in the dust.
 When Nella starts to spiral, she realizes there is more at stake than just her career at Wagner Books—but is she ready to face it?

 The City We Became is one of three books in a series by N.K.
 Jemisin, and it was an instant New York Times bestseller.
 The story follows five New Yorkers who must come together in order to defend their city and, in doing so, they unexpectedly become the living embodiments of each of the city’s five boroughs.
 Unfortunately, the first thing they learn is that the city is under attack.
 What follows are paranormal battles, city politics, and more that will destroy the city unless they can stop evil once and for all.